Secured vs. Unsecured Business Loans

 • Blanket lien.
 If you sign a blanket lien to obtain an unsecured loan, you might wind up in a worse place than if you’d declared collateral.
 That’s because a blanket lien gives a lender the right to seize any of your business assets if you default on the loan.
 All your property, equipment, inventory, and accounts receivable could be on the line.
 Collateral, on the other hand, permits lenders to seize solely a handful of items.

 • Personal guarantee.
-A personal guarantee is basically a blanket lien for your personal assets.
+A personal guarantee is a blanket lien for your assets.
 When you sign a personal guarantee, you give the lender the right to seize your personal property, bank account, and more.
 Notably, since this provision concerns your personal, not business, assets, the liability protections of corporations and limited liability companies (LLCs) don’t apply.

 Pros and cons of a secured business loan